Home EuropeWhy Saaremaa Is Estonia’s Must-See Island

 Windmills of Angla

 The Angla Windmill Hill is a charming site that showcases the island’s agrarian heritage.
 Several traditional windmills, standing tall against the countryside backdrop, offer a glimpse into Saaremaa’s rural past.
-The on-site heritage museum provides hands-on experiences, such as bread-making workshops and local craft demonstrations.

 Cultural Highlights